dan-blanco/C229-Finance/Equity-Trading/README.md

 - Search some companies that had an IPO within the past 5 years.
 - Market sentiment and volatility have significant ramifications on equtiy prices.

+## Stock Exchanges
+- Electronic Market Places for Trading Shares
+- Stocks are listed on ONE Domestic exchange
+  - However, they can be on other venues (even international).
+- Companies pay listing fee, and annual fees to be on exchange
+- NYSE: New York Stock Exchange – physical exchange, auction market

+- Stock markets are a place where individuals as well as institutional investors can buy and sell shares in a public venue.
+These are electronic market places these days.

+- The earliest exchanges were in Europe in the 16th/17th century – mainly in cities with ports such as London, Antwerp, or Amsterdam.
+These were more like bond exchanges.

+## Trading Fundamentals
+- VIX is the volatility index for the SP500
+- AKA Fear index

+- Equities is the 'plural' of shares and references a collection of shares in the same company.

+**Why invest in equties?**
+- Regular Income
+- High Liquidity
+- Capital Growth
+- Long Term investing
+- Transparent Marketplace
+- Ownership Voting Rights
+- Limited Liability - You can only lose what you invest

+**Transparent marketplace** - on exchange trading.
+This makes it easier to make judgement calls on what is going on

+Higher liquidity means it is easer to enter and exit positions at a fair price.
+Depends on company too, not just exchange.